Zack Cox

-Zackary Kendrick Cox (born May 9, 1989) is an American retired professional baseball third baseman.
+Zackary Kendrick Cox (born May 9, 1989) is an American former professional baseball third baseman.

 Amateur career

 Cox was born in Campbellsville, Kentucky.
 He attended Pleasure Ridge Park High School in the Pleasure Ridge Park neighborhood of Louisville, and played for the school's baseball team.
 Cox was selected in the 20th round of the 2008 Major League Baseball draft by the Los Angeles Dodgers.
 He did not sign, and instead attended the University of Arkansas, where he played college baseball for the Arkansas Razorbacks baseball team.
 In 2009, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and was named West division MVP of the league's annual all-star game.
 Cox was a 2010 All-American.
 He set Razorbacks records for hits (102) and batting average (.429).

 Professional career

 St. Louis Cardinals

 The St. Louis Cardinals selected Cox in the first round, with the 25th overall selection, of the 2010 Major League Baseball Draft.
 He signed a major league contract with the Cardinals, receiving a four-year contract worth $3.2 million that included a $2 million signing bonus.
 Cox played only four games, receiving 17 plate appearances, for the Gulf Coast League's Cardinals that year.
 In 2011, Cox played for the Palm Beach Cardinals of the Class A-Advanced Florida State League and the Springfield Cardinals of the Class AA Texas League.
 Over the season, he had a .306 batting average, 13 home runs, and 68 runs batted in (RBIs).

 Cox began the 2012 season with the Memphis Redbirds of the Class AAA Pacific Coast League.
 He batted .254 with nine home runs and 30 RBIs in 316 plate appearances.